NomadkingWild/web-sprint-challenge-applied-javascript/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. What is the DOM?
+Document Object Model is an object oriented representation of a web page.
 2. What is an event?
+something that the browser does based on an executable action, and if than statement/logic statement
 3. What is an event listener?
+and interface that handles and event or listens for the executable in order to tell the browser or app how to response based on that executable

-4. Why would we convert a NodeList into an Array?
+4. Why would we convert a NodeList into an Array? because you cant use Nodelist when dealing with querySelectorAll() because it would return a Nodelist not an array so we couldnt use any of our array methods
 5. What is a component?
+independent and reuasuable pieces of code. they work in isolation and return.
 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions